QubesOS/qubes-app-linux-split-gpg2/README.md

 This software allows you to separate the handling of private key material from the rest of GnuPG's processing.
 This is similar to how smartcards work, except that in this case the handling of the private key is not put into some small microcontroller but into another Qubes domain.

-Since GnuPG 2.1.0 the private gpg keys are handled by the gpg-agent.
+Since GnuPG 2.1.0, secret keys are handled by `gpg-agent`.
-This allows to split `gpg` (the cmdline tool - handles public keys, etc.) and the `gpg-agent` which handles the private keys.
+This allows to split `gpg` (the cmdline tool, which handles public keys and the actual OpenPGP protocol) and `gpg-agent` (which handles the private keys).
 This software implements this for Qubes.
-This mainly consists of a restrictive filter in front of `gpg-agent`, written in a memory safe language (python).
+This mainly consists of a restrictive filter in front of `gpg-agent`, written in a memory safe language (Python).

 The server is the domain which runs the (real) `gpg-agent` and has access to your private key material.
 The client is the domain in which you run `gpg` and which accesses the server via Qubes RPC.

-The server domain is generally considered more trustful then the client domain.
+The server domain is generally considered more trusted then the client domain.
 This implies that the response from the server is _not_ sanitized.